-The 2001 Johnson Creek Restoration Plan identifies the Luther Road project as a priority due to untreated stormwater outfalls, the exposed Lents Interceptor Sewer and habitat improvement opportunities.
-Construction began in July 2014 on a project that will protect public health, restore a portion of Johnson Creek and its floodplain, improve stream habitat and water quality, protect natural areas and create a needed community resource.
+The 2001 Johnson Creek Restoration Plan identified the Luther Road project as a priority due to untreated stormwater outfalls, the exposed Lents Interceptor Sewer and habitat improvement opportunities.
+In summer and fall 2014, Environmental Services worked on a project to protect public health, restore a portion of Johnson Creek and its floodplain, improve stream habitat and water quality, protect natural areas and create a needed community resource.

 Protecting Public Health

 The 76-inch diameter Lents Interceptor Sewer crosses Johnson Creek at the project site.
-Erosion in the creek bed and banks has exposed a portion of the sewer pipe and a nearby manhole, increasing the possibility of pipe damage and blocking fish passage.
-A break in the pipe would release a significant amount of sewage and threaten public health and wildlife, including sensitive, threatened and endangered species.
+Erosion in the creek bed and banks had exposed a portion of the sewer pipe and a nearby manhole, increasing the possibility of pipe damage and blocking fish passage.
+A break in the pipe would have released a significant amount of sewage and threatened public health and wildlife, including sensitive, threatened and endangered species.

 Restoring Johnson Creek

-This project will bury the sewer pipe crossing in Johnson Creek to stabilize it, establish a new stable stream crossing, and move the creek and its floodplain away from adjacent private property.
+This project buried the sewer pipe crossing in Johnson Creek to stabilize it, established a new stable stream crossing, and moved the creek and its floodplain away from adjacent private property.
 Environmental Services addressed a similar issue in 2006 at Tideman Johnson Park where another portion of the Lents Interceptor was exposed in Johnson Creek.
-The difference between these two projects is that the availability of undeveloped land in the Luther Road project area allows Environmental Services to relocate part of the creek.
+The difference between these two projects is that the availability of undeveloped land in the Luther Road project area allowed Environmental Services to relocate part of the creek.